H-E-B Mansfield Grand Opening: Community Buzz Reaches Fever Pitch!

 A large group of local fans (FB page currently boasts 32,000 FB members!), organized by Mansfield resident Sheree Clark Kirsch, provided an astonishingly enthusiastic response to the new store opening in their city.
 Many members of the Facebook group stood in line all night before the June 27th opening, and (judging from social media posts) they’re even more passionate about their H-E-B today.

-Q&A with Sherri Clark Kirsch
+Q&A with Sheree Clark Kirsch

-Focus Daily News sent Sherri Clark Kirsch some questions, and we’re sharing her responses below.
+Focus Daily News sent Sheree Clark Kirsch some questions, and we’re sharing her responses below.

 FDN: How long have you been an H-E-B customer/fan and where was your store before?